Are you looking for the best golf simulator to help take your game to the next level this year?

 If you’re looking for a golf simulator, you are one of the most committed golfers out there.
 Like so many golf gadgets, there are tons of options to choose from.
 Some are a few hundred bucks while some are $30,000 plus.
 There’s an option for every player out there.

-In this post, we’ll cover the best golf simulators for 2019 to make sure you have everything you need to make an educated buying decision.
+In this post, we’ll cover the best golf simulators on the market to make sure you have everything you need to make an educated buying decision.

 But first, it’s important to understand what is a golf simulator and how one works to make sure you have the room and equipment to make it happen.